marcus-grant/marco-chrissy-site/doc/testing.md

 This project uses a nested TDD approach with comprehensive E2E and unit tests.
 Tests are organized to drive development workflow and ensure reliable functionality.

+**CRITICAL: All tests must use isolation patterns to prevent contamination between test runs.
+Direct filesystem access is prohibited in tests.**

 ## Test Organization

 ### Directory Structure